 1. Great Wolf Lodge Tip #1 Grab a Luggage Cart from the Lobby

-Great Wolf Lodge has airport style luggage carts in the main entrance.
+Great Wolf Lodge has airport-style luggage carts in the main entrance.
 Take advantage of them on arrival, especially if you have packed in your own food!
-I have seen these carts loaded up with coolers, flats of water and a Costco bag of snacks, on top of luggage!
-Save a few trips to the car and grab one of these before your unload!
+I have seen these carts loaded up with coolers, flats of water, and a Costco bag of snacks, on top of luggage!
+Save a few trips to the car and grab one of these before you unload!

 2. Bring Extra Coffee

 if your mornings tend to start with more than one cup of coffee, consider bringing your own coffee and a small basket filter.
 The line ups for Starbucks in the lobby was always lengthy in the mornings.

 And besides, I am a Mama that needs coffee before even finding my glasses in the morning.
 There is a small 4 cup coffee maker in the room or a single-serve style cup and you can brew in your room (they do supply the prepackaged in a filter coffee).